LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 Sidre provides simple application-level semantics to describe, allocate/deallocate, and provide access to data.
 Currently supported capbilities include:

+..
+Do we want to make keywords bold for each bullet point?

 * Separate data description and allocation operations.
 This allows applications to describe data they need and then perform "counting exercises" to decide